jetbrains-academy/data-visualization-course/1_0_line_and_scatter_plot_intro/1_overview/4_data_distribution/task.md

 # Data distribution

-If you want to visualize the overall patterns or the distribution of data, a scatterplot is more suitable.
+If you want to visualize overall patterns or the distribution of data, a scatterplot is more suitable.
 It allows you to see the spread, clusters, and concentration of data points.
-Line plots are more focused on displaying changes and trends in the data over time.
+Line plots, on the other hand, are more focused on displaying changes and trends in the data over time.

-One day Andy needed to analyze data on the size of beavers.
+One day, Andy needed to analyze data on the size of beavers.
-He calculated the simplest descriptive statistics, but they looked too perfect: the mean was 0 and the standard deviation was 1.
+He calculated the simplest descriptive statistics, but the results seemed too perfect: the mean was 0, and the standard deviation was 1.
-Andy realized that something was wrong and decided to plot all the observations on a scatterplot... and got a smiley face.
+Sensing that something was wrong, Andy decided to plot all the observations on a scatterplot... and saw a smiley face.
 It was an April Fool's Day prank.
 Andy doesn't like pranks.